The risk of bowel cancer increases with age

 This is why age is considered a non-modifiable bowel cancer risk factor.

-Bowel cancer is more frequently diagnosed in people aged 70-74, with the median age of diagnosis 70.5 years.
+Bowel cancer is more frequently diagnosed in people aged 70-74, with the average age of diagnosis 68.1 years for males and 69 years for females.

-The trend in age-specific incidence rates for bowel cancer in 2020 (the most recent year for which actual data is available) was similar to that of previous years, with the incidence rates rising sharply for those aged 50 years and over.
+The trend in age-specific incidence rates for bowel cancer in 2021 (the most recent year for which actual data is available) was similar to that of previous years, with rates rising sharply after age 45-50 and peaking in people aged 80+.

-Although the risk of developing bowel cancer increases with age, anyone at any age, can develop bowel cancer.
+While the single biggest risk factor for bowel cancer is increasing age, with 87.4% of bowel cancers occurring in people aged 50 and over, anyone at any age, can develop bowel cancer.

-Rates of bowel cancer in people under age 50, known as early-onset bowel cancer, are on the rise.
+Rates of early-onset bowel cancer in people under age 50, known as , are on the rise.

 The risk of being diagnosed with bowel cancer before age 40 has more than doubled since the year 2000.